 APhA-ASP Women's Health Campaign

 The APhA Academy of Student Pharmacists (APhA-ASP), with the support of Merck, and the American Sexual Health Association (ASHA), is committed to addressing the health education needs of women across the country.
 We recognize women’s health is community health.
-APhA-ASP chapters will work within their communities and on campuses to conduct programming that will:
+As future health care providers, student pharmacists work with practitioners in implementing programs that improve the quality of health care their patients receive.
+APhA-ASP chapters will work within their communities and on campuses to:

-- Increase student pharmacist awareness of the needs for women’s health education and opportunities for student pharmacists to conduct programming in the community
+- Increase student pharmacist awareness of the needs for women’s health education and opportunities for student pharmacist led programming in the community; and

 APhA Women’s Health Resources